-With regards to grooming, the hair needs to be trimmed, the ears cleaned often to avoid infections, nails must be clipped on a monthly basis.
-It is also important to regularly bathe your Texel as good hygiene is important to avoid complications.
+With regards to grooming, their hair needs to be trimmed, ears cleaned often to avoid infections, nails must be clipped on a monthly basis.
+It is also important to regularly bathe your Texel guinea pig as good hygiene is important to avoid complications.
 Because of this, they are not the most ideal for the first-time guinea pig owners and are not suitable for children as they are delicate.

 Nonetheless, the Texel guinea pig breed has a bright personality as they are curious, energetic and not shy.
 Plus, they are gorgeous with their unique curly hair!

-Personality wise, they are joyful, affectionate and active pets and they like being handled.
+Personality wise, they are joyful, affectionate, active pets and they like being handled.
 Coronet guinea pig also needs a lot of grooming to prevent knots and tangling and brushing must be done daily.

-Pro tip: you can trim their hair to make maintenance easier.
+Pro Tip: You can trim their hair to make the maintenance easier.
 The Coronet may require a lot of attention but it is suitable for older children and adults that are willing to invest their time.

 Hairless Guinea Pig Breeds

 This breed is almost bald, except for its nose and feet which have some hair.
 They are delicate and it is not advised to place them under direct sunlight or in cold temperatures.
-They are to be kept strictly indoors.
-The Skinny Pig is ideal for young and old with allergies and they are low maintenance.
+They should be kept strictly indoors.
+The Skinny Pig is ideal for young and old owners with allergies and they are really low maintenance.

 Personality wise, it is shy with a gentle temperament and likes being handled, making it ideal for a household with young children.
-Although hairless, traditional grooming is not required but would benefit from a once every two weeks wash and cleanse.
-Diet wise, their metabolisms are higher than in other guinea pigs and require more water and food.
-Lastly, keep in mind that since this breed of a guinea pig is bald it requires softer bedding.
+Although hairless, traditional grooming is not required but would benefit from gentle wash and cleanse every once in a while.

 Which Guinea Pig Breed Should I Get?

-- Temperament: Pets and children are hit or miss situation at times, but the short haired guinea pig overall is patient, intelligent and loves cuddling.
+- Temperament: Pets and children are hit or miss situations sometimes, but the short haired guinea pig overall is patient, intelligent and loves cuddling.